commercetools/sphere-product-import/readme/product-import.md

   * filterUnknownAttributes -> when set to `true` will ignore any attributes not defined in the product type of the product being imported.
 Default: `false`
   * ignoreSlugUpdates -> when set to `true` will ignore all slug updates for existing product updates.
 Default: `false`
   * batchSize -> number of products to be processed in each batch.
 Default: 30
+  * defaultAttributes -> a list of attributes to be added to all variants if not existing

 #### Sample configuration object for cli: